podefr/observe-plus/README.md

 }, scope /* optional */);

-// Listening to splice events only once: observer.observeOnce(...)
+// Listening to splice events only once: observer.observeOnce("splice", function (publishedEvent) { ... }, scope /* optional */);

-// This will trigger all the listeners that have subscribed to splice plainArray.push("item");
+// This will trigger all the listeners that have subscribed to "splice" plainArray.push("item");

 // Listening to updates on the items